-Constructed with the dimensions described in the Bible, the life-size Noah’s ark replica sits in Williamstown in Grant County between Cincinnati and Lexington on I-75.
-It is the only Noah’s Ark theme park of its kind in America.
+Constructed with the dimensions described in the Bible in the book of Genesis, the life-size Noah's ark replica sits in Williamstown in Grant County between Cincinnati and Lexington on I-75.
+It is the only Noah's Ark theme park of its kind in America.

-Questions on the Ark Encounter site ask, “How big was Noah’s Ark?
-How did Noah fit all the animals on board?
+Questions on the Ark Encounter site ask, "How big was Noah's Ark?
+How did Noah fit all the animals on Earth on board?
 How did Noah feed and care for all the animals?
-How did Noah build the Ark?”
-As the site explains, “We built the full-size Noah’s Ark to answer these questions—and more!”
+How did Noah build the Ark?"
+As the site explains, "We built the full-size Noah's Ark to answer these questions--and more!"

-The Noah’s ark theme park not only includes the 510-feet long, 85-feet wide and 51-feet high ark replica, but also a zoo and museum.
-It’s roughly the size of one football field and some change.
+The Noah's ark theme park not only includes the 510-feet long, 85-feet wide and 51-feet high biblical ark replica as dictated by God to Noah in the Bible, but also a zoo with live animals and a museum.
+It's roughly the size of one football field and some change.

 Controversial employee regulations